leonardocerliani/machines_setup/perfect_python_dev.md

 It is not as perfect as RStudio, but that's the closest I got to.
 If you have suggestions for improvements, you are more than welcome.

-For scripts development, I find VS code unparalleled.
-It automatically detects local virtual environments (hereafter venv) and allows you to evaluate
+For scripts development, I find VS code great.
+It automatically detects local virtual environments (hereafter venv) and allows you to evaluate single lines and code selections.

 For notebooks, I find VS code still a bit in its early stage: there can be confusion between evaluating lines/cells in the associated terminal or in the interactive viewer, and also plots and tables appear in the interactive viewer, rather than inline.